Stein Henningsen

 NORDNORSKEN 23

-Touring North of Norway 2023
+Touring the north of Norway 2023

 Den Nordnorske Kunstutstilling / The North Norwegian Art Exhibition - is a regional exhibition arranged by Bodø Kunstforening, and exhibit artists with connection to the Northern Region (Nordland, Troms and Finnmark).